 Ok, so we never want you to come to our site, read and click away – we like to leave you with a homework assignment.

 Homework: First, since you’ve already started your cleaning service, you have a grasp of your expenses.
 Secondly, decide why you need the extra income – what specifically will it be used for.
 Third, what is the cost for those extras.
 Lastly, set a budget to begin to save that amount divided by all your jobs.
-And, click here to download this great cleaning business worksheet to get started today!

 Conclusion: ‘How to Finance My Cleaning Company’

-There are 3, oops, 4 ways to finance your growing cleaning company.
+3 4 ways to finance your growing cleaning company.
 You can get a loan from a bank or friends and family, use your personal savings, or seek out investors.
 Another proven, solid, and not so unique idea to fund your expanding professional maid and janitorial service is to start a reserve fund.
 Give it a try TODAY!

 “Look everywhere you can to cut a little bit from your expenses.
 It will all add up to a meaningful sum.” – Suze Orman